 What you see along the way on Highway 6 is sections of forests, small villages and towns.
-Black Angus cows grazing on farmers’ fields and bales of hay are blatant reminders that you are passing through prime farmland.
+Black Angus cows graze on farmers’ fields.
+Bales of hay are blatant reminders that you are passing through prime farmland.

 Every little while you see the very tempting signs inviting you to visit the Sweet Shop in Tobermory.
 One sign said “Losing too much weight?
 Get yourself into the Sweet Shop?”
 So tempting…

 If you have a sweet tooth like me, you can load up on a few goodies to enjoy as you explore Tobermory.
-You can purchase Canadian maple fudge, peanut brittle, handmade chocolates and ice cream.
-We opted to buy the Little Tub Crunch – caramel popcorn brittle (delicious and addictive) – and ice cream.
+The shop sells maple fudge, peanut brittle, handmade chocolates and ice cream.
+We opted to buy the Little Tub Crunch, a caramel popcorn brittle (addictive) and ice cream.

 While enjoying our quickly melting cones, we wandered outside to enjoy the sunny weather and explored the Little Tub Harbour.

 It had been quite some time since I last passed through Tobermory.
 Since then there have been a number of changes.
-Kitschy souvenir shops, coffee shops, restaurants and pubs and marine tour operators dominate the harbour area.
-The lovely boardwalk along the marina shows that the little town is really geared towards the tourist and for those who are waiting for the next Chi-Cheemaun Ferry.
+Kitschy souvenir shops, coffee shops, restaurants and marine tour operators dominate the harbour area.
+The boardwalk along the marina shows that the little town is really geared towards tourists and for those awaiting the next Chi-Cheemaun Ferry.

 As we weren’t very hungry, we didn’t check out the local cuisine, but we may have to do another trip just to try out the “Eye Poppin Jaw Dropping Whitefish & Fries” advertised at Craigie’s Harbourview Restaurant (since 1932!).